AI Programming Languages: What to Know in 2026

 2. Java

 Java is typically longer, requiring more lines of code than Python.
 It has a smaller community than Python, but AI developers often turn to Java for its automatic deletion of useless data, security, and maintainability.
 This powerful object-oriented language also offers simple debugging and use on multiple platforms.
-Java’s libraries include essential machine learning tools and frameworks that make creating machine learning models easier, executing deep learning functions, and handling large data sets.
+Java’s libraries include essential machine learning tools and frameworks that make creating machine learning models, executing deep learning functions, and handling large data sets easier.

 3. C++

 Like Java, C++ typically requires code at least five times longer than you need for Python.
-It can be challenging to master but offers fast execution and efficient programming.
-Because of those elements, C++ excels when used in complex AI applications, particularly those that require extensive resources.
-It's a compiled, general-purpose language that's excellent for building AI infrastructure and working in autonomous vehicles.
+It can be challenging to master, but it offers fast execution and efficient programming.
+Because of those elements, C++ excels in complex AI applications, particularly those that require extensive resources.
+It's a compiled, general-purpose language that's excellent for building AI infrastructure and working on autonomous vehicles.

 4. Julia